mozilla/open-leadership-framework/README.md

 ## What's next?

 As noted above, ***our public alpha will run from January 4th, through January 31st, 2018.*** During that time, the Open Leadership Team at the Mozilla Foundation will meet weekly to discuss comments, prioritize pieces of feedback, and revise the document.
-We will prioritize feedback that helps us make this document as accessible as possible to people wondering how they might begin an open project or begin the process of moving a project or organization from open to closed.
+We will prioritize feedback that helps us make this document as accessible as possible to people wondering how they might begin an open project or begin the process of moving a project or organization from closed to open.

 We will share an updated draft of this paper in February, 2018.